svenpetersen1965/C64-A-V-Adaptor/README.md

 A standard A/V Adaptor is worth 12,75€ plus the 3D printed case and label.

-# VIC-20
+# VIC-20 & C128

-This AV-Adaptor is blocking the Expansion Port!
-I have noticed it, after trying cartridges.
-A dedicated model is in the making.
-(03.06.2021)
+This AV-Adaptor is blocking the Expansion Port of the VIC-20 (the 5 pin version) and the IEC bus of the C128!
+There are dedicated versions for each.

+* <a href="https://github.com/svenpetersen1965/C128-A-V-Adapter">C128 A/V-Adapter</a>
+* <a href="https://github.com/svenpetersen1965/VIC-20_AV-Adapter">VIC-20 A/V-Adapter</a>